Affiliate links on Android Authority may earn us a commission. Learn more.

 - What we like: Rugged construction, runs Android Go Edition.

-The Cat S22 Flip is one of the best flip phones around.
-At the very least, it’s the best T-Mobile flip phone.
-That’s because this little rugged device is an Android flip phone (it uses Android Go Edition).
-You can access the Google Play Store and all its apps, so there’s nothing this phone can’t do compared to a regular Android phone.
-Of course, the 2.8-inch screen will feel cramped, so it’s not meant to be a main media consumption and connectivity tool.
-Instead, the Cat S22 Flip should provide essential communications, while also providing smart connectivity in a pinch.
+The Cat S22 Flip is at least the best T-Mobile flip phone.
+That’s because this little rugged device runs Android (it uses Android Go Edition), so you can access the Google Play Store and all its apps.
+Its 2.8-inch screen will make apps feel cramped of course, so don’t expect an experience like a Samsung Z Flip.
+Instead, the Cat S22 Flip provides essential communications while offering smart functions in a pinch.

 Samsung Galaxy Folder 2

 - What we like: Gorgeous design, runs Android, mid-range specs.

 You might think of the Galaxy Z Fold and Galaxy Z Flip as Samsung’s return to the folding phone game, but that means you’ve probably forgotten about the Galaxy Folder 2.
 The phone launched in 2017, so it can be hard to find right now, but it launched with Android Marshmallow as well as a 3.8-inch display, a Snapdragon 425 processor, an 8MP primary camera, and a 5MP selfie shooter.
 That keeps its specs above some of the alternatives on this list.

 - What we like: Simple design and usability, amazing battery life, affordable.